uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

       <div class="do-dont__content">
           <ul>
             <li>Do not assume identity based on the user's sex.</li>
             <li>Do not include “prefer not to answer.”
-If you consider adding this option, then consider whether the question is needed at all.</li>
+If you are considering adding this option, then consider whether the question is needed at all.</li>
             <li>Do not combine biological sex and gender identity into a single field.</li>
           </ul>
       </div>